HackMercedVIII/RX_Bot/README.md

 ## :stop_sign: Challenges we ran into

 -Couldn’t figure out how to grab the terminal output and put it into the discord server.
-The data coming back was in a strange filtype that we couldn't figure out.<br>
+The data coming back was in a strange filetype that we couldn't figure out.<br>
 -The discord bot kept repeating it self (“Interaction already acknowledge”) when given a command.
 This was caused by a specific piece of code that, when removed, fixed the issue.
 We do not understand why.